DataDog/documentation/content/en/synthetics/browser_tests/advanced_options.md

 ## Overview

-This page describes how Synthetic browser tests are self maintained and the various advanced options available in the recording workflow.
+This page describes advanced options for Synthetic browser tests.

 ## Locate an element

-## Datadog algorithm
+### Datadog algorithm

 Flakiness is a pain point in end-to-end testing because tests occasionally fail when a frontend team implements changes, causing an identifier in your test to alert instead of an actual application issue.